Game Dynamics and Equilibrium Computation in the Population Protocol Model: Discussion

 \section{Discussion}

-In this work, we introduced a family of dynamics for repeated prisoner's dilemma games in the population protocol model, and we characterized their stationary and mixing properties by analyzing a new class of high-dimensional Ehrenfest processes.
-Our work opens the door for several future directions: first at a broad level, it would be interesting to study dynamics in this setting for other common repeated games from evolutionary dynamics, such as \textit{stag hunt} and \textit{hawk dove}~\cite{nowak2006evolutionary}, and to investigate the resulting time-space tradeoffs.
-At a more technical level, it remains open to derive lower bounds that establish the optimal dependence on $k$ in the mixing times of the $(k, a, b, m)$-Ehrenfest process.
-Moreover, studying the cutoff behavior of these processes (and establishing the exact cutoff constants in terms of $k, a, b$) is left as open.
+In this work, we initiated the study of game dynamics and equilibrium computation in the population protocol model.
+We introduced a simple family of $k$-IGT dynamics for a class of repeated prisoner's dilemma games, and we quantified the convergence of these dynamics to an approximate distributional equilibrium.
+In particular, by linking the $k$-IGT dynamics to a new class of high-dimensional Ehrenfest processes, we obtain convergence results that highlight the time, space, and approximation factor tradeoffs for computing such global equilibria in this setting.
+Our work also opens the door for several future directions: first, at a broad level, it would be interesting to study game dynamics in this population setting for other classes of games (both from classical game theory and evolutionary games).
+In particular, it remains open to quantify the tradeoffs involved in computing a distributional equilibrium (from Definition~\ref{def:de-gen}) in this setting more generally.
+At a more technical level, our work also leads to several interesting questions on $(k, a, b, m)$-Ehrenfest processes that are discussed in Remark~\ref{remark:ehrenfest}, and these directions are left for future work.